 2. Tojiro DP Damascus 9.5-inch Chef's Knife

 If you’re looking for a big, beautiful, and durable chef knife, the Tojiro DP Damascus 9.5-inch Chef’s Knife is a great option.
-It’s made with Japanese VG10 cobalt stainless steel, which is known for its excellent edge retention and durability.
+This option we tried out is made with Japanese VG10 cobalt stainless steel, which is known for its excellent edge retention and durability.

 This cobalt stainless steel is then wrapped in 37 layers of high carbon stainless steel and is completed with a Damascus pattern, resulting in an even better knife.
 This is a very durable chef’s knife that won’t chip, crack or rust easily.